American Forests

 American Forests is a 501(c)(3) non-profit conservation organization, established in 1875, and dedicated to protecting and restoring healthy forest ecosystems.
 The current headquarters are in Washington, D.C.

 Activities

 The mission of American Forests is "Creating Healthy and Resilient Forests, from Cities to Wilderness, that Deliver Essential Benefits for Climate, People, Water and Wildlife."
 American Forests' activities comprise four separate program areas: rural forest restoration, equitable tree canopy in cites, the National Register of Champion Trees, and forest policy.
 In addition, the organization publishes a quarterly magazine.

 Reforestation of Rural Forest Landscapes

 Across North America, millions of acres of native forests have been lost or degraded by disasters like wildfires, pests, and disease, as well as human actions like mining, development, and widespread clearing for unsustainable practices.
-Forest restoration can bring native forests back — and all the natural benefits they provide society — while also creating green jobs.
+Forest restoration can bring native forests back while also creating green jobs.

 Tree Equity for Under-served Communities

 Through their Tree Equity program, American Forests is responding to this challenge by leading the move for Tree Equity in cities across America.
 They partner with city leaders and community groups (22 cities and counting) to develop science-based urban forestry programs to grow and maintain tree canopy in neighborhoods that have fallen behind.
 They advocate for and fund urban forestry, launch high-impact planting projects, build public awareness, and lead national efforts to increase federal, state, and local funding for urban forestry projects.